KunalKhandelwal-dev/Redesign-Tech-Fest-Website/src/CIRCUIT_BACKGROUND_GUIDE.md

 # 🔌 Circuit Background Implementation Guide

 ## Overview
-Your YUGANTRAN 2025 website now features a stunning animated circuit board background that simulates electric current flowing through a futuristic motherboard.
+Your YUGANTRAN2.0 2025 website now features a stunning animated circuit board background that simulates electric current flowing through a futuristic motherboard.
 This guide explains all the features and customization options.

 ---